Apple decided to advance its Internet privacy focus by adding some additional features to its premium cloud service – iCloud Plus.

 Privacy is more important than ever, because when you use the internet and third-party apps, you can be tracked by a complex ecosystem of data brokers and ad tech firms, often without your permission. – Craig Federighi

-In addition to certain updates, the company announced the introduction of new features this year aimed at helping users control how their online data is used by third parties.
+In addition to certain updates, the company announced the introduction of new features this year.
+They will help users control how third parties use their online data.

-Private Relay piqued the interest of many, and for good reason since the feature is expected to be a great privacy innovation that will crack down on digital fingerprinting by preventing advertisers from tracking web usage on the Safari browser and accessing potential consumer’s IP addresses.
+Private Relay piqued the interest of many.
+And that’s for good reason since the feature will most certainly be a great privacy innovation that will crack down on digital fingerprinting by preventing advertisers from tracking web usage on the Safari browser and accessing potential consumer’s IP addresses.

 Many already consider Private Relay a VPN and while this is true to some extent, it actually appears to be more powerful as far as security and privacy are concerned.